 Elements in S_n are conjugate iff they have the same cycle type.

 However, 8 of the 12 elements in A_4 are 3-cycles.
 These cannot all be conjugate.

-Take $\sigma \in A_n$, and consider its conjugacy class in S_n .
-By the orbit-stabilizer theorem,
+Take $\sigma \in A_n$.
+The size of its conjugacy class is the index of its centralizer.